Bitcoin mining is quite an interesting process, let's find out why.

 How is Bitcoin Mined?

-After CPU mining became less practical and it became near impossible to solve blocks fast enough, GPU mining using consumer-grade graphics cards to mine bitcoin became common.
-Still, this phase was not to last either as ASICs rapidly proliferated in the bitcoin mining scene.
+After CPU mining became less practical and nearly impossible to solve blocks fast enough, GPU mining using consumer-grade graphics cards to mine bitcoin became common.
+Still, this phase was not to last as ASICs rapidly proliferated in the bitcoin mining scene.

 What is an ASIC Miner?

-As competition in the space of developing and releasing application-specific integrated circuit miners has increased, so has competition among bitcoin miners themselves.
+As competition in developing and releasing application-specific integrated circuit miners has increased, so has competition among bitcoin miners themselves.
 The more people that participate in mining on the bitcoin network, the more difficult it becomes by design.
-The stronger the hardware in use becomes, the higher the baseline for financially viable bitcoin mining becomes.
+The stronger the hardware in use, the higher the baseline for financially viable bitcoin mining becomes.
 Hence, to be profitable mining bitcoin in 2020, ASIC miners are an essential tool.
 At a larger scale, this can result in warehouses full of these specialized devices hashing away constantly.